robcarver17/pysystemtrade/docs/userguide.md

 ```

-It's generally a good idea to put new fixed forecast scalars (see [forecasting scaling and capping](#stage_scale) ) and forecast weights into the config (see [the combining stage](#stage_combine) ); although in future versions when forecast weights are optimised this won't be a problem.
+It's generally a good idea to put new fixed forecast scalars (see [forecasting scaling and capping](#stage_scale) ) and forecast weights into the config (see [the combining stage](#stage_combine) ); although if you're estimating these parameters automatically this won't be a problem.
 Or if you're just playing with ideas you can live with the default forecast scale of 1.0, and you can delete the forecast weights so that the system will default to using equal weights:

 ```python
 del(config.forecast_weights)